 In a conventional petroleum system, hydrocarbons are generated within an organic-rich source rock, expelled from the source rock into permeable carrier beds, and transported along carrier beds to a reservoir or seep.
-Generation of oil typically occurs at 80–160 °C (the 'oil window'; Fig. 8A).
+Generation of oil typically occurs at 80–160 °C (the 'oil window'; Fig. 7A).
 Oil remains within the organic matrix until the amount of retained oil exceeds the expulsion threshold (typically considered a function of organic richness) prior to being expelled from the source rock (Sandvik et al., 1992).
 Oil-prone source rocks will tend to expel most of their generated hydrocarbons relatively soon after generation, whereas in leaner source rocks with less generative potential, generated oil mostly remains trapped in the source rock (Cooles et al., 1986).
 In the latter case, larger hydrocarbon compounds (C15+) will have ample time to both undergo exchange of its carbon-bound H (Sessions et al., 2004) and degrade to smaller compounds such as CH4 that can more easily escape the source rock (Cooles et al., 1986).
 Expulsion of light hydrocarbons (C15 or below, including the C1–C5 gases) is geologically rapid, particularly if the source rock comprises relatively thin (meter-scale) organic-rich beds interbedded with permeable silts or sands (Mackenzie et al., 1983).
 Secondary migration (from source rock to reservoir) is likely fast as well, even if such migration occurs over long lateral distances (~25 km) (<200,000 years for the L.A.
 Basin; Jung et al., 2015; see also Hindle, 1997; Eichhubl and Boles, 2000).
-Given that reservoirs are most often cooler than the source rocks, the C–H bonds in CH4 will have been 'frozen' at or near the point of generation for methane generated at temperatures below ~170 °C. This is easily demonstrated using forward models of isotopic exchange such as those shown by Wang (2017, Appendix A) for clumped isotopologues of CH4 in conventional gases under conservative assumptions about cooling during migration.
-Methane generated in source rocks at temperatures above the oil window will be more likely to approach D/H equilibrium with water, even if it migrates immediately after generation.
-The dataset presented by Clayton (2003) showing a leveling-off of δD(CH4) values at around –140 to –150‰ in higher maturity, conventional, oil-associated gases while δ13C(CH4) continues to increase is very supportive of exchange having occurred at temperatures of >170 °C within or proximal to the source rocks.
+Given that reservoirs are most often cooler than the source rocks, the C–H bonds in CH4 will have been 'frozen' at or near the point of generation for methane generated at temperatures below ~170 °C. This is easily demonstrated using forward models of isotopic exchange such as those shown by Wang (2017, their Appendix A) for clumped isotopologues of CH4 in conventional gases under conservative assumptions about cooling during migration.
+Fig. 8A shows that under a cooling rate of 50 °C/Myr—roughly 5× slower cooling than that implied by the migration timescale study of Jung et al. (2015)—and applying the CH4–H2O exchange kinetics determined by Turner et al. (2022), closure of methane isotopic exchange should occur around ~170 °C. Methane generated in source rocks at temperatures above the oil window (>160 °C) will be more likely to approach D/H equilibrium with water, even if it migrates immediately after generation.
+The dataset presented by Clayton (2003) showing a leveling-off of δD(CH4) values at around –140 to –150‰ in higher thermal maturity, conventional, oil-associated gases while δ13C(CH4) continues to increase is very supportive of exchange having occurred at temperatures of >170 °C within or proximal to the source rocks.